ramiel/mongoose-sequence/README.md

 - __global__: every document has a unique value for the sequence field
 - __scoped__: the counter depends on the value of other field(s)

-Multiple counter can be set for a collection
+Multiple counter can be set for a collection.

+## Requisites

+This plugin need mongoose version 4.0.0 or above

 ## Global sequences